Team Services | Visual Studio 2017 | Visual Studio 2015 | Previous version

 When the load test wizard appears, choose the kind of load test that you'd like to run.

 Change the load pattern to step load.
 This gradually adds users over time.
+How many virtual users can I configure in my load test?

 Choose the test mix step.